maxq-analytics/abd-iowa-analytics/README.md

 #### Source of the data

 The beverage data has been provided by the Alcoholic Beverage Department for the State of Iowa.
-This dataset has be published monthly since 2012: https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy/about_data
+This [dataset](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy/about_data) has be published monthly since 2012 and is widely used to teach junior data engineers and data scientist to interact with large datasets.
+The dataset contains 30 mln rows of individual invoices sent by the ABD Iowa to Liquor retailers in the state.

 #### Structure of the model